adamjaro/star-upcDst/README.md

 production option, have name derived from 'outfile' option and list of all produced outputs is written into 'outlist'.

-##Overview of running production and resubmission of failed jobs:
+## Overview of running production and resubmission of failed jobs

 An overview of ongoing production can be printed as: